 My name is Brian Batista Bettencourt (3B), I’m a Toronto-based documentary photographer.
-Before I started shooting weddings 4 years ago I used to work as a full-time photojournalist for clients such as the Globe and Mail and the Toronto Star.
+Before I started shooting weddings 4 years ago I used to work as a full-time photojournalist for the Globe and Mail and the Toronto Star.
 My experiences from working in these fast-paced creative environments has proven to be invaluable in my artistic pursuits and given me important creative tools to become a well-rounded storyteller.

 Editorial and wedding photography have given me immense opportunities to work and travel across the entire country and the world, including my homeland of Portugal, my hometown of Ottawa, Ontario and my partner's hometown of Calgary, Alberta.
 Toronto has been home for nearly a decade after initially moving to the city to pursue Journalism at Ryerson University.